-We own and operate four major health facilities in Westport, Reefton, Greymouth and Hokitika and eight smaller clinics in our more remote areas.
 Unlike most other DHBs, we own and operate four of the seven general practices on the Coast; we also operate a district nursing and home-based support service.
-This makes us a major local employer, with more than 1,000 people directly employed by the West Coast DHB.
+This makes us a major local employer and more than 1,000 people are employed by the DHB.